flowck/firmino.work/src/posts/notes-from-writing-idiomatic-go-using-domain-driven-design-by-damiano-petrungaro.md

 - [Repository Pattern](https://threedots.tech/post/repository-pattern-in-go/)
 - A domain struct should not be created with invalid state, nor should it be allowed to have its state invalidated during runtime.

-### Value Type Pattern
+### Value-Type Pattern

-A Value Type is equivalent to the Value Object pattern in OOP languages.
+A Value-Type is equivalent to the Value Object pattern in OOP languages.

 ### Repository Pattern